trungtle/Project6-Vulkan-Flocking/README.md

 ![](images/vulkan_duck_flock.gif)

-DUCKS!
+**THERE SHALL BE DUCKS!**

 ### Features

 _`#define DRAW_POINTS` is used to toggle between drawing just points or drawing the duck's mesh_

 On top of the naive flocking, I implemented gtTF mesh loading using tinygltfloader and enabled instancing to draw the duckies.
+This required some code restructuring to support mesh and instancing.
 Enjoy!

 ### Analysis